How to Dry Your Lavender

-For 99% of Sweet Valley herbs, I recommend fresh or fresh-frozen.
-Lavender, however, is just lovely dried.
+For 99% of Sweet Valley herbs, we recommend fresh or fresh-frozen.
+Lavender, however, is just lovely when it’s dried.

-Lavender is always most fragrant right before the blooms open…so cut before they are in full bloom.
+Lavender is always most fragrant right before the blooms open, so we recommend harvesting them for drying before they are in full bloom.
 Cut the mature blooms just above the leaves, getting the longest stem possible.
-If you get some foliage it is okay, it’s super fragrant too!
+If you get some foliage it’s okay as it’s super fragrant too!

-Hang your new chain of Lavender in a cool dark place…lavender flowers pointing down.
-It will take about a month for your Lavender to completely dry.
-(Lenght of time depends on your weather; longer if it is humid.)
+Dry your lavender by hanging this chain in a cool dark place with the lavender flowers pointing down.
+It will take about a month for it to completely dry.
+The length of time depends on your weather.
+It will take longer if it is humid.

-Use your dried Lavender in potpourris, in sachets, soaps, or just hang and enjoy!
+Dry your lavender for use in potpourris, in sachets, soaps or just hang it and enjoy!